Sejong the Great: Music

 Sejong and his administration had a major influence in Korean court music.
 Sejong observed the aak genre music of the Korean court and felt that it had degenerated from ancient Chinese ideals.
 He and several scholars consulted Chinese texts and attempted to rejuvenate Korean practice.

 From 1420 to 1425, Sejong had new court music produced.
 From 1423 to 1430, Sejong's chief musicologist Pak Yŏn oversaw the creations of hundreds of court music instruments.
 In 1430, after consulting ancient Chinese musicology texts, Sejong ordered that Pak Yŏn, Chŏng Inji, and others develop new music for Confucian rites.
 These efforts resulted in the recreations of several ancient Chinese instruments and a musical treatise that would be appended to the Veritable Records of Sejong.
 Reforms on court music continued, with new songs performed in 1433.
 Under Sejong's reign, the first mensural notation scheme in Asia was developed.

 Beginning in 1433, focus shifted away from the emulation of Chinese practice to the development of native Korean practice.
 That year, he called for folk music from around Korea be gathered, although it is unknown if this project was completed.

 Research conducted on Chinese musicology in Sejong's reign was eventually compiled into the 1493 text Akhak kwebŏm.
 This work has been evaluated as an extremely valuable source of information on traditional Sino-Korean music.

 Sejong composed music himself.
 He composed Yŏmillak.
-In 1447, he created the pieces Pot'aep'yŏng Chŏngdaeŏp.
+In 1447, he created the pieces Pot'aep'yŏng and Chŏngdaeŏp.
 These two pieces were adapted and continued to be performed until the end of the Joseon period.
 He also composed the music for the 1449 Buddhist text Sari yŏngŭnggi.